-489. If this interpretation of the Cabinet directive is acceptable, David Bain is not required to prove state criminality, bad faith, ulterior motives or malicious prosecution.
-It would be sufficient, that David Bain's 1995 wrongful conviction was brought about by an institutional failure on the part of the New Zealand authorities - a failure that constituted a serious and marked departure from the accepted standards of Police investigation of the day.

-490. In this particular case, the consequences for David Bain were deeply serious - not only in terms of 13 years of loss of liberty, but of a life that (at 22 years old) never really had a chance to get started.

-491. I suggest, respectfully, that a serious institutional failure resulting in a man spending 13 years in prison for crimes he probably did not commit should not be considered to be "in the ordinary run of cases in which appeals have been allowed".

-492. However, in light of the fact that my mandate is to make a recommendation, and that any decision to award compensation will be taken by the Cabinet, I indicated to the parties at the outset that I would set out in this report the essence of David Bain's catalogue of allegations of "extraordinary circumstances" even in respect of matters where I disagree with him, and provide my commentary of agreement or disagreement.
+- 489. If this interpretation of the Cabinet directive is acceptable, David Bain is not required to prove state criminality, bad faith, ulterior motives or malicious prosecution.
+It would be sufficient, that David Bain's 1995 wrongful conviction was brought about by an institutional failure on the part of the New Zealand authorities a failure that constituted a serious and marked departure from the accepted standards of Police investigation of the day. - 490.
+In this particular case, the consequences for David Bain were deeply serious not only in terms of 13 years of loss of liberty, but of a life that (at 22 years old) never really had a chance to get started. - 491.
+Cabinet may conclude that investigative failures resulting in a man spending 13 years in prison for crimes he probably did not commit may constitute "extraordinary circumstances" outside "the ordinary run of cases in which appeals have been allowed". - 492.
+However, in light of the fact that any decision to award compensation will be taken by the Cabinet, I indicated to the parties at the outset that I would set out in this report the essence of David Bain's catalogue of allegations of "extraordinary circumstances" even in respect of matters where I disagree with him, and provide my commentary of agreement or disagreement.
 The Cabinet will then have the information it may wish to consider in disposing of the claim for compensation according to its own judgment of the "interest of justice" in this case.